thatandromeda/bsky-feeds/README.md

     * [Configure health checks](https://docs.digitalocean.com/support/my-app-deployment-failed-because-of-a-health-check/) to use HTTP.
 The endpoint you need is `/.well-known/did.json` (the same feed name you set in `.env`).
     * Total cost is $10/month.

+Publish the feed:
+* Go to your DigitalOcean console.
+* Run `yarn publishFeed`.
+This is a one-time step -- your feed should now be live on Bluesky 🎉.